rutu99/Stress-Detection-using-ML/README.md

 Key Steps:
 Data Cleaning:

-Handle missing values, duplicate entries, and inconsistencies in text data.
+Handled missing values, duplicate entries, and inconsistencies in text data.
-Normalize text by removing stop words, special characters, and URLs.
+Normalized text by removing stop words, special characters, and URLs.

 Exploratory Data Analysis (EDA):

-Analyze word frequency to identify stress-related terms.
+Analyzed word frequency to identify stress-related terms.
-Explore post timestamps to study trends in stress-related posts.
+Explored post timestamps to study trends in stress-related posts.
 Feature Engineering:

-Extract features such as text length, engagement metrics, and sentiment scores.
+Extracted features such as text length, engagement metrics, and sentiment scores.
-Use pre-trained sentiment analysis models to label posts as stressed or non-stressed.
+Used pre-trained sentiment analysis models to label posts as stressed or non-stressed.
 Model Building (Optional):
 Build machine learning models (e.g., Logistic Regression, SVM, or Neural Networks) for stress detection based on text features.
-Evaluate model performance using metrics such as accuracy, precision, and recall.
+Evaluated model performance using metrics such as accuracy, precision, and recall.
 Data Visualization:

-Create plots to visualize stress trends over time and the impact of engagement on user stress.
+Created plots to visualize stress trends over time and the impact of engagement on user stress.

 Key Technologies Used:
 Programming Language: Python
 Data Analysis Libraries: Pandas, NumPy